What Is Tricuspid Atresia?

 - a ventricular septal defect (VSD), which is a hole between the right ventricle and left ventricle

-Oxygen-poor blood received by the right atrium can only flow by the ASD.
+Oxygen-poor blood received by the right atrium can only flow by the atrial septal defect (ASD).
 The oxygen-poor blood passes through the ASD into the left atrium, where it mixes with oxygen-rich blood.
 The left atrium passes the mixed blood to the left ventricle.
-The left ventricle pumps most of the mixed blood to the body, but some pushes through the VSD and the right ventricle to the lungs.
+The left ventricle pumps most of the mixed blood to the body, but some pushes through the ventricular septal defect (VSD) and the right ventricle to the lungs.

 What Are the Signs & Symptoms of Tricuspid Atresia?